-Mr. Lawrence has served as Chairman of the Board of the Company since October 1999.
+Company since October 1999.
 He was the founder and former President of Hollywood Marine, Inc., an inland tank barge company acquired by the Company in October 1999.
 Mr. Lawrence serves as Chairman of the Executive Committee and Committee on Directors and Board Governance.
 He is also a director of Pennzoil-Quaker State Company.

-Except as noted, each of the nominees for director has been engaged in his principal occupation for more than the past five years.
+Except as noted, each of the nominees for director and continuing directors has been engaged in his principal occupation for more than the past five years.

-COMPOSITION OF THE BOARD OF DIRECTORS AND ITS COMMITTEES
+THE BOARD OF DIRECTORS AND BOARD COMMITTEES

-The Board of Directors and various Committees of the Board that meet throughout the year govern the Company.
-The Board of Directors has responsibility for establishing broad corporate policies and for the overall performance of the Company, although the Board is not involved in day-to-day operations.
-Members of the Board are kept informed of the Company's businesses by various reports and documents sent to them, as well as by operating and financial reports made at Board and Committee meetings by the Chairman of the Board, President and other corporate officers.
+The ultimate authority to manage the business of the Company rests with the Board.
+The Board and various committees of the Board have responsibility for establishing broad corporate policies and for the overall performance of the Company, although the Board is not involved in day-to-day operations.
+Members of the Board are kept informed of the Company's businesses by various reports and documents sent to them, as well as by operating and financial reports made at Board and committee meetings by the Chairman of the Board, President and other corporate officers.
 The Board has established four standing committees, including the Audit Committee, the Compensation Committee and the Committee on Directors and Board Governance, each of which is briefly described in the following table.
-A fourth committee, the Executive Committee, has and may exercise all of the power and authority of the Board of Directors when the Board is not in session in the management of the business and affairs of the Company, except the power or authority to fill vacancies in the membership of the Board of Directors, to amend the Bylaws of the Company and to fill vacancies in the membership of the Executive Committee.
+A fourth committee, the Executive Committee, has and may exercise all of the power and authority of the Board when the Board is not in session in the management of the business and affairs of the Company, except the power or authority to fill vacancies in the membership of the Board, to amend the Bylaws of the Company and to fill vacancies in the membership of the Executive Committee.